runtimeverification/evm-semantics/ethereum.md

 JSON Encoded
 ------------

 Most of the test-set is encoded in JSON.
 Here we provide a decoder for that.

 TODO: Should JSON enconding stuff be moved to `evm-dasm.md`?
-TODO: Parsing the storage needs to actually happen (not calling `#parseWordStack`).

 -   `#acctFromJSON` returns our nice representation of EVM programs given the JSON encoding.
 -   `#txFromJSON` does the same for transactions.